Deivamagal: Plot

 Sathya, Sampoornam and Anjali disown Dharani.
 Devaraj accepts Suresh and Dharani.
 Saroja wants to separate Dharani from her son but Dharani outwits her.
 A further argument between Prakash and Suresh leads to a rocky relationship between the two families.
 Meanwhile, Sathya and Prakash understand and fall in love with each other.
 Prakash gets into a quarrel with Sathya's mother and prevents her from meeting her mother.
 Unable to go against Prakash, Sathya agrees.
 Sathya gets pregnant, and meanwhile, Saroja plans to separate Dharani from Suresh.
 She puts poison in her own drink and accuses Dharani of mixing it.
 Suresh chases Dharani from their house and she attempts suicide.

 A lady saves Tharani from killing herself.
-But, she is revealed to be an evil woman who plans to sell Dharani.
+But she is revealed to be an evil woman who plans to sell Dharani.
 Prakash saves Dharani from the lady.
 Dharani does not understand them and stays adamant with them.
+Annapoorani, wanting revenge, gets Devaraj's approval to get Sujatha married to Karthik, much to Saroja's fury, who vows to stop the alliance.
 Due to several things, Sathya has a miscarriage, and hides it from Prakash.
 No one knows the truth apart from Sathya's mother, sister and Prakash's sister-in-law, Thilaga.
 When Sampoornam accidentally blurts out the truth, Prakash is infuriated and chases Sathya out.
 He refuses to talk to her.
 When finally, after accepting fate, he changes his mind and goes to propose to her, but he is stabbed by some goons who messed with Sathya and Prakash in the past but survived.
+Meanwhile, Saroja frames Sujatha as a kleptomaniac and stops the alliance, triggering a rocky relation between Devaraj and Annapoorani's families.
 Sathya and Prakash start to care more for each other.
-Meanwhile, Suresh still suspects Dharani for poisoning his mother.
-Later, when the truth comes out, Devaraj and Suresh disown Saroja and chase her from their house.
-Suresh later accepts Dharani and her innocence.
+Meanwhile, Suresh still suspects Dharani of poisoning his mother.
+Later, when Saroja' conspiracies are exposed, Devaraj, Suresh and Sujatha disown Saroja and expel her, Vijaya and Ganesan from their house.
+Suresh later accepts Dharani and her innocence, and Sujatha and Karthik get married.